RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 - Facebook:

 <b>Data Samples [Edit]:</b><br>
-5K Tweets of Twitter and Listed Accounts<br>
+- 5K Tweets of Twitter and Listed Accounts
-5K Contributions of Reddit and Listed Accounts<br>
+- 5K Contributions of Reddit and Listed Accounts
-5K Comments of Instagram and Listed Accounts<br>
+- 5K Comments of Instagram and Listed Accounts
-5K Comments of Change.org, Milestones, and Petition Data<br>
+- 5K Comments of Change.org, Milestones, and Petition Data
-5K Comments of YouTube, Adapt & Survive 130K Comments, Videos Data, Listed Accounts<br>
+- 5K Comments of YouTube, Adapt & Survive 130K Comments, Videos Data, Listed Accounts
-12.4K Labeled NLU Data<br>
+- 12.4K Labeled NLU Data
-10,168 Compliments of Amber Heard from NLG Prompts<br>
+- 10,168 Compliments of Amber Heard from NLG Prompts
-Anomolies Data Samples <br>
+- Anomolies Data Samples

 <b>Cross-Platforms Analysis:</b><br>
 Our analysis is in-progress and will be added after published research papers for researcher privacy.